Analysis scripts for High Performance Computing (HPC) at the University of Iowa. Currently uses Argon.

 renv::restore()

-To disable renv
+To disable renv on a project:

 renv::deactivate()

-using a
+renv using a

-fileIf you want to control which packages are installed in a
+DESCRIPTION fileIf you want to control which packages are installed in a

-project, you can use a DESCRIPTION
+renv project, you can use a DESCRIPTION file

 to specify the packages that should be installed:

-file in the project directory
+Create a DESCRIPTION file in the project directory

 with the following format: